yya518/FinBERT/README.md

 *Note to run the script, one should first download the model weights, and the Financial Phrase Bank Dataset.

-### Downloading Financial Phrase Bank Dataset
+#### Downloading Financial Phrase Bank Dataset
+The datase is collected by [Malo et al. 2014](https://arxiv.org/abs/1307.5336), and can be downloaded from [this link](https://www.researchgate.net/profile/Pekka_Malo/publication/251231364_FinancialPhraseBank-v10/data/0c96051eee4fb1d56e000000/FinancialPhraseBank-v10.zip?origin=publication_list).
 The zip file for the Financial Phrase Bank Dataset has been provided for ease of download and use.

-### Environment:
+#### Environment:
 To set up the evironment used to train and test the model, run `pip install -r requirements.txt`\
 We would like to give special thanks to the creators of pytorch-pretrained-bert (i.e. pytorch-transformers)